Aipcecodes/codes/LU - Code of Ethics.md

 b) The press is committed to identifying individuals with sources information and inform, in any given situation, of its intention to communicate to the public the information gathered.
 This article is intended to alert the people unaccustomed to contact with the press.
 Individuals must be aware that they are testimonies to a journalist can find their impact to a wide audience.

 c) Some codes of conduct are limited to say the ban unfair use ie work under cover for information.
 If this rule is applicable in most of journalistic work, it can not however be absolute.
-The scandal of “Watergate,” to take one example most spectacular in the history of journalism, would never come to the public knowledge without the use of non-conventional methods.
+The scandal of "Watergate," to take one example most spectacular in the history of journalism, would never come to the public knowledge without the use of non-conventional methods.
 But in many cases, these practices are necessary for many other subjects such as investigations in the consumer interest (test-purchases, eg).
 The chosen article thus serves to educate the journalist not to abuse these methods, while leaving him the right to the range of methods when interest public demands.
 Press inform the public use of these means in accordance with the principle of protection of sources and taking into account the interest of the public to be informed the status of the species.

 **Ad Art.
 8 In the reporting**